maclandrol/maclandrol.github.io/_posts/2017-12-05-How-to-simulate-a-tree.md

 ## Simulating a tree in a birth-death model

 In a birth-death model, lineage can go extinct.
 Therefore, a rate for death events should additionally be be considered.
 Similar to the Yule process, in a small interval of time \\( ]t_i, t_i + \Delta t[ \\) , only one of the three following transitions are possible: `one death`, `one birth` or `no event`.
 The birth-death model is one of the most used for the simulation of species trees.
-Implementation of this model follows a structure similar to the one above.
+Implementation of this model (<a href="#file-tree_simul-py-L84">birth_death_tree</a> ) follows a structure similar to the one above.
 The most important difference is to ensure that extinct species cannot be selected to give birth and should not have their branch lengths updated either.

-<code data-gist-id="09f2b2f47713da9d465a1a7f72078fe7" data-gist-line="84-94, 177-187" data-gist-highlight-line="84" data-gist-show-spinner="true" gist-enable-cache="true"></code>

 And an example of output is :